BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 You will set the Rake Fee along with the Buy-in, when creating the game.

-The Player is able to see the breakdown on the confirmation page which breakdsown the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.
+The Player is able to see the breakdown on the confirmation page which displays the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.

 ![Fee Breakdown](/uploads/fee-breakdown.png "Fee Breakdown")